OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

         Changes the pre-shared key identified by the passed identity.
 Note that changing a PSK over the network will only work if the controller has a secure connection to the device and control security has been turned on.
-        If this is not the case the method will return DeviceError.
+        If this is not the case, the method will return DeviceError.

         This method has id ``3.3``.